 The complexity of EB requires a variety of different therapeutic approaches

-Symptom-relieving or disease-modifying therapies using small molecular drugs address secondary disease sequelae such as itch, pain, inflammation, fibrosis, or oncogenesis to improve quality of life in affected individuals.
+Symptom-relieving or disease-modifying therapies using small molecular drugs address secondary disease sequelae such as itch, pain, inflammation, fibrosis, or oncogenesis.
+These treatments aim to improve quality of life and are thus similarly important to people with EB living with the condition 24/7.

 Gene therapies and combined gene/cell therapies